weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 ```go
 c.transport.Do[api.SearchRequest, api.AggregateResponse](ctx, req, dest)
 ```
-Not to mention that a developer from either scenario would have a really hard time converting `api.AggregateRespose` to `aggregate.Response` (remember, types from the `api` package are never relayed to the user directly and are always re-packaged into a another user-facing struct).
+Not to mention that a developer from either scenario would have a really hard time converting `api.AggregateRespose` to `query.Response` (remember, types from the `api` package are never relayed to the user directly and are always re-packaged into a another user-facing struct).

 To the best of my knowledge Go doesn't have a notion of conditional types (`T = X extends Y ?
 Z : never`).
 Even if there was a way to do it by arranging several interfaces in some way, I'd prefer to write that simple test at this point (also see pt.
 2).